google0101-ryan/VCPU/README.md

 reg2: Arithmetic Result Storage

 # NOTES
-You currently have to manually input program into RAM.
-The above opcodes are the only ones implemented.
-Currently does not support binary.
+ - The above opcodes are the only ones implemented.
+ - No assembler; programs must be written in final binary format.

 # COMPILING
 ```make```